konklone/debian/install.md

 ![Switch to UEFI](images/install/01-uefi-boot.jpg)

-* **Warning:** After you turn on UEFI mode, you will not be able to boot back into whatever you were coming from (e.g. if you change your mind), unless you return here and switch this option back to Legacy Boot.
+**Warning:** After you turn on UEFI mode, you will not be able to boot back into whatever you were coming from (e.g. if you change your mind), unless you return here and switch this option back to Legacy Boot.

 * Reboot the machine by saving and exiting the BIOS.
 * On boot, **go into Boot Options** by pressing F2 while the Dell logo appears.
 * Select the USB drive under the UEFI section.
+In the screenshot below, it says `USB1-1`.
+(Don't worry if yours doesn't have a `debian` entry.)

 ![Choose USB to proceed](images/install/02-boot-to-installer.jpg)